sherwinee/tp/docs/DeveloperGuide.md

 * 2a.
 File path is invalid or file does not exist.

     * 2a1.
 System displays an error message.

       Use case ends.

 * 2b.
 File format is not CSV.

     * 2b1.
 System displays an error message.

       Use case ends.

 * 3a.
 CSV file has an invalid header.

     * 3a1.
 System displays an error message.

       Use case ends.

 * 3b.
 CSV file is empty.

     * 3b1.
 System displays a message indicating no contacts were imported.

       Use case ends.

 * 4a.
 Some contacts have invalid data.

     * 4a1.
 System skips invalid contacts.
     * 4a2.
 System continues importing valid contacts.
     * 4a3.
 System reports the rows with errors in the result message.

       Use case resumes from step 5.

 * 4b.
 Some contacts are duplicates of existing contacts.

     * 4b1.
 System skips duplicate contacts.
     * 4b2.
 System continues importing non-duplicate contacts.
     * 4b3.
 System reports the duplicate entries in the result message.

       Use case resumes from step 5.
+---

-**Use case: Import contacts from CSV**
+**Use case: Import contacts from VCF**

 **MSS**